 — Shavon Moore-Cage, Political Advocate - AFSCME Local 36, City of Hawaiian Gardens

 Cardrooms support over 10,000 jobs in Los Angeles County alone, many of them held by residents of color from communities with limited economic opportunity.
-The regulatory changes that the Tribes are pushing would decimate that workforce, lead to layoffs, shutter local businesses, and unravel the fragile support systems that hold our communities together.
+The approved regulatory changes that the Tribes pushed will decimate the cardroom workforce, lead to layoffs, shutter local businesses, and unravel the fragile support systems.

 Force cardroom business elsewhere, like to Tribal casinos or illegal gambling, and surge the associated crimes often linked to non-regulated gaming, like money laundering, gang activity, drug trade, and illicit weapons or prostitution.